cozygene/BayesCCE/README.md

 If you use BayesCCE in any published work, please cite the manuscript describing the method:

-Elior Rahmani, Regev Schweiger, Liat Shenhav, Eleazar Eskin, and Eran Halperin: A Bayesian Framework for Estimating Cell Type Composition from DNA Methylation Without the Need for Methylation Reference, 2017, *accepted to RECOMB 2017*.
+Elior Rahmani, Regev Schweiger, Liat Shenhav, Eleazar Eskin, and Eran Halperin: A Bayesian Framework for Estimating Cell Type Composition from DNA Methylation Without the Need for Methylation Reference, 2017, *RECOMB 2017*.

 ### Author